maartenSXM/cpphash/ESPMAKE.md

 ## Installation

-espmake is basically just a Makefile which is manually copied into an existing esphome project directory and renamed "Makefile" to enable the make command to be run without arguments indicating the name of the Makefile to process.

-Note that this manual installation procedure assumes that the destination project doesn't have a Makefile already.
-If it does, the rename can be skipped espmake can be used with 'make -f Makefile.espmake'.
+To add espmake to an existing esphome project directory, just git clone htpps://github.com/maartenSXM/cpphash.git from that directory and then run ./cpphash/install.sh.

+Then cpphash/Makefile.espmake can be copied to the current directory like this: cp -i cpphash/Makefile.espmake ./Makefile
+Note, do not do this is there is already a Makefile in the esphome project directory as it will be overwritten.
+Save it first.

-To use espmake, activate the esphome venv environment and then source the espmake/Bashrc, which will set ESPMAKE_HOME and define some convenience aliases.
+Before building, do this to activate the esphome virtual environment: source cpphash/Bashrc

+cpphash/Bashrc will set ESPMAKE_HOME and define some convenience aliases.
 This bash alias may be useful to place in ~/.bashrc, alias espmake='source ~/git/esphome/venv/bin/activate; cd ~/git/espmake; source ./Bashrc; cd myProject'